sjpaige/WGUPS/README.md

 ## Learning Outcomes

 * Learned to create hashtable data structure from scratch.
-* Created a somewhat efficient routing algorithm.
+* Created a somewhat efficient package routing algorithm.
-* Worked to calculate the program and algorithm complexity.
+* Worked to calculate the functions and algorithm rough time complexity.

 ## Interface